batushka11/UsofFrontend/README.md

 ## Features

 - **User Registration and Authentication**: Secure registration and login system to create and manage accounts.

-- **User Registration and Authentication**: Secure registration and login system to create and manage accounts.
 - **Post Creation and Interaction**: Users can create posts, comment, and engage with other users' posts.
   - **Markdown Support**: Posts are displayed and created using Markdown, allowing users to format text, add links, images, and code blocks for better readability and clarity.
   - **Customizable Posts**: Users have the flexibility to customize their posts by adding rich text, images, code snippets, and even embedding content.
 This enhances the content presentation and provides a personalized experience for both the poster and the readers.